-The County Counsel shall be responsible for scheduling and notification as to the time and place of the hearing, and of notifying the hearing officer of the nature of the proceeding.
+The County Counsel shall be responsible for scheduling and notification as to the time and place of the hearing, and of notifying the Administrative Law Judge of the nature of the proceeding.

-Unless otherwise stipulated, the hearing shall be closed to the public and conducted in an informal manner under the direction and authority of the hearing officer.
-The hearing need not be conducted according to technical rules of evidence, but the hearing shall be expedited by the exclusion of irrelevant or repetitious matter.
+Unless otherwise stipulated, the hearing shall be closed to the public and conducted in an informal manner under the direction and authority of the Administrative Law Judge pursuant to the California Administrative Procedures Act.